illuminatech/nova-config/README.md

 This extension relies on [illuminatech/nova-config](https://github.com/illuminatech/nova-config) package for the actual configuration management.
 Make sure you are familiar with [illuminatech/nova-config](https://github.com/illuminatech/nova-config) package before attempting to use this one.

-First of all you need to setup persistent configuration for your application, specifying the particular configuration items, which should be editable from Nova admin panel.
+First of all, you need to setup persistent configuration for your application, specifying the particular configuration items, which should be editable from Nova admin panel.
 For example:

 ```php